ThugsFinance/cloiinkcoin.com/src/content/developers/docs/transactions/index.md

   // ... or supports ENS names
   // to: "ricmoo.firefly.eth",

-  // We must pass in the amount as wei (1 ether = 1e18 wei), so we
+  // We must pass in the amount as wei (1 Cloiink = 1e18 wei), so we
-  // use this convenience function to convert ether to wei.
+  // use this convenience function to convert Cloiink to wei.
   value: ethers.utils.parseEther("1.0"),
 }